-A range of lengths of estimation window (for example, 2 year, 5 year and 10 year) should be sufficient to balance the dual objectives of minimising unrepresentative noise from small samples of data and recent data relevant to a forecast.
+Considering a range of lengths of estimation window (for example, 2 year, 5 year and 10 year) should be sufficient to balance the dual objectives of minimising unrepresentative noise from small samples of data and recent data relevant to a forecast.
+The use of historical data to set beta offers an approach that is transparent and which can be replicated.
+It allows beta changes to be reflected over time in the calculations subject to a timing lag, the result being that these changes are fairly reflected in customer bills and investor returns over time.
 Further, relying on standard regression techniques such as ordinary least squares (OLS) is also likely to be sufficient in most cases.
-The use of daily data should be reasonable for the types of stocks generally considered (as they tend to be highly traded liquid stocks) rather than weekly or monthly data in regressions, as these significantly increase the analytical work involved49 but without necessarily producing more reliable results.
-Finally, the market
+The use of daily data should be reasonable for the types of stocks generally considered (as they tend to be highly traded liquid stocks) rather than weekly or monthly data in regressions, as these significantly increase the analytical work involved67 but without necessarily producing more reliable results.
+Finally, the market index based on the most diversified local index in the relevant currency for the relevant country/economic area is preferable.68